AmandaKJohns/Super-Breakout-Game/README.md

 Built as meetup group project at Flatiron School with Korey Aaronson

-A version of the classic game Super Breakout written in JRuby to leverage Java classes and functionality for game development
+A JRuby version of the classic game Super Breakout

-To Play

-* clone the repo
+To play, clone the repo and run the following commands.

 ```
 rvm install jruby